SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search: Methodology

 For $F2$, we view the original architecture matrix $\alpha$ as an input for the encoder.
-The output of this method is $\alpha_{2}' = \alpha + \beta F_2( \alpha )$.
+The output of this method is

 We expect that the self-attention mechanism can give us additional features without strongly reducing the effect of the original architecture parameters.
 As a result, we select a sufficiently small $\beta$ as a scaling coefficient.

 \paragraph{Loss function} The loss function for the whole process of circuit architecture search is described in~Eq.\ref{Eq.Loss}.
-To update the encoder, we need to select a new metric.
 In order to get a gradually fixed architecture parameter, we select the distance of the output of the encoder between the current training step and one previous training step as our loss metric.
-For each training step $t$, we compare the output matrix of the encoder with one previous time step $t-m$:
+For each training step $t$, the encoder parameters are updated by

-where $F_t$ stand for the output matrix of $F$ in training step $t$.
-We set $m=1$ in our experiment.
-The encoder is updated in each training step. $F(\alpha^0)$ is initialized by $0$.
-The trainable parameters in the encoder will be updated by $w_{t}=w_{t}-\eta \delta_w L_{\text{encoder}}$.
-Additionally, in order to avoid pretty large output for~Eq.\ref{Eq.prob}, we use a stable softmax strategy: .
+where $F_t$ is the output matrix of $F$ in training step $t$.
+We set $m=1$ in our experiment and $F(\alpha^0)$ is initialized by $0$.